- Elementary School

 Seventh grade religion focuses on the life and teachings of Jesus Christ.
 Through a study of the Gospels, the Sacraments, the liturgy, and the application of Christian values and actions in the world (Catholic Social Teaching), students will learn what it means to live and act as Jesus taught.
 Students will also study the lives of selected saints.

 In the spring, students focus on Christian morality as it relates to their changes as adolescents and the challenges of respecting their own and other’s bodies.

 Finally, students will investigate the meaning of the Paschal Mystery as it pertains to the life of Christ and their walk with him in their own lives.

-Seventh grade students also plan and lead three school liturgies and one Stations of the Cross prayer service over the course of the school year.
+Seventh grade students also plan and lead two to three school liturgies and one Stations of the Cross prayer service over the course of the school year.

 Eighth grade religion curriculum includes:

 Eighth graders will study themes in the history of the Catholic Church from the time of the apostles through Vatican II.

 All eighth grade students are required to complete at least ten hours of service outside of school time.
 In addition to the actual service, students keep a journal. respond to reflection questions, and read and reflect on scripture related to their service.

 Eighth graders focus on Catholic Social Teaching through our weekly Gospel magazine (Visions).

 Near the end of the year, eighth graders review and expand their study of Catholic teachings on sexual morality and decision making.
 During this unit, students also participate in the “Flour Baby” experiment.